tracel-ai/burn/README.md

 </summary>
 <br />

-Here is a code snippet showing how intuitive the framework is to use, where we declare a position-wise feed-forward module along with its forward pass.
+Let's start with a code snippet that shows how intuitive the framework is to use!
+In the following, we declare a neural network module with some parameters along with its forward pass.

 ```rust
 use burn::nn;